djalbat/inference/README.md

   return (this.form);
 }
 ```
-Note that since the `render()` method is called only once when the parent component is first mounted, the `update` argument, which is undefined anyway, can be safely ignored.
+Since the `render()` method would only be called once, when the parent component is first mounted, the `update` argument, which is undefined anyway, can be safely ignored.
 And the component's `updateHandler()` method:
 ```
 function updateHandler(update) {
   this.form.updateHandler(update);